-Advisor – Each of Lehigh’s three undergraduate academic colleges has their own system for assigning advisors to students, but all students will have a professor from their respective college assigned to them as an advisor with whom they will meet during evoLUtion and this advisor will help them adjust their schedules and answer any questions they may have.
+Advisor – Each of Lehigh’s four undergraduate academic colleges has their own system for assigning advisors to students, but all students will have a professor from their respective college assigned to them as an advisor with whom they will meet during Orientation and this advisor will help them adjust their schedules and answer any questions they may have.
 The student may be assigned a different advisor once they declare a major.

 Bed Races – A tradition revived by the Class of 2010, teams of five compete in this fantastic competition.
 Bed races originally used to be a part of Greek Week before their downhill path was deemed too unsafe to be continued.
 The current version of bed races occur during Lehigh-Lafayette Week and are conducted on Library Drive.
 Teams are composed of four people pushing a bed and one person riding.

 Clutch – The name bestowed upon the Lehigh Mountain Hawk mascot.
 The name Clutch was created in November 2008, thirteen years after the Mountain Hawk became the school’s first-ever athletics mascot.

 Credit Hours – Each course at Lehigh which a student takes and passes contributes a set number of credit hours to his/her academic record: one credit hour, two credit hours, three credit hours, etc. Generally speaking, the number of credits given for a lecture course is the same as the number of hours spent in the class each week.
 Laboratory components of courses typically are assigned one credit hour.